 Another great way to use this recipe is to make Brookie in a Skillet.
-Mammoth cookies is a perfect recipe to pair with brownies to Brookies.
+A mammoth cookie is a perfect recipe to pair with brownies to make Brookies.
 You can easily divide this recipe in half to pair with a brownie recipe to make Brookies.

 Serving Mammoth Cookies

 Mammoth Cookies are best served warm.
 Leftover cookies can easily be heated in the microwave for 15 -20 seconds.

 Cut each cookie into 8 equal pieces like you would cut a pie.
 The easiest way to cut these is with a large knife that reaches right across the cookie.
 Cut the cookie in half, then in quarters, then again into eighths.
 Each eighth is one serving.

 Ice cream on top of these cookies is a perfect dessert option.
 I serve them with a scoop of ice cream and a drizzle of chocolate syrup.
 My kids sometimes also top the ice cream and syrup with sprinkles.
 (They are teens so they do their own thing, I didn’t do this when they were younger)

 If you have leftover cookies, wrap individual pieces in foil.
 This will keep the cut edges from hardening.
 Remove from the foil before reheating pieces in the microwave.

 - 1 Tbsp vanilla extract